-Evidence for iptacopan's efficacy in PNH patients who were treatment-naïve to complement inhibitors was derived from the single-arm APPOINT-PNH trial.
-Of 40 participants, 7 (17.5%) missed follow-up visits between week 18 and 24 mostly because of COVID infection or pandemic-related policies.
+Evidence on iptacopan's efficacy in patients with PNH who were treatment-naïve to complement inhibitors was derived from the single-arm APPOINT-PNH trial.
+Of 40 participants, 7 (18%) missed follow-up visits between week 18 and 24 primarily due to COVID infection or pandemic-related policies.
 As such, not every patient contributed to every outcome evaluated.